 Welcome to San Joaquin Valley College (SJVC)!
-We are honored that you have chosen to pursue your education at SJVC and we commend you for taking the first step towards embracing the educational, professional, and personal goals you have set for yourself.
-Please be assured that we have the utmost confidence in your ability to reach your fullest potential and achieve your dreams and aspirations.
+I'm honored that you have chosen to pursue your education at SJVC and commend you for taking the first step towards embracing the educational, professional, and personal goals you have set for yourself.
+Please be assured that I have the utmost confidence in your ability to reach your fullest potential and achieve your dreams and aspirations.